How to cite this paper

 sequential" and so difficult to parallelize that "nothing

 works."
 So the case study presented here should be considered an important data

-point in making the case that parallelization can indeed be helpful across a broad array of
+point in making the case that parallelization can indeed be helpful across a broad

 To overcome the software engineering challenges in applying parallel bitstream

-technology to existing software systems, it is clear that better library and tool support
+technology to existing software systems, it is clear that better library and tool

 is needed.
-The techniques used in the implementation of icXML and documented in this paper
+The techniques used in the implementation of icXML and documented in this

-could well be generalized for applications in other contexts and automated through the
+could well be generalized for applications in other contexts and automated through

 creation of compiler technology specifically supporting parallel bitstream programming.

 Given the success of the icXML development, there is a strong case for continued